-Tickets will go on sale XXXXX with a special Alumni discount for TWO WEEKS only (no joke!).
+This special weekend will take place on campus and be full of family-friendly events and good times for all.
 The profits from tickets sales will directly fund our Scholarship program for graduating NHHS seniors with financial need.
 Join the fun AND give back!

 To support this event & join our team, get in touch today